 An Other Show

-Here is my key to unlocking why many really love classical music, to the exclusion of most other music:
+Here is my key to unlocking why many really love classical music, to the exclusion of most other music.
+Hearing or “picking out” the phrasing of the grand master composers, is quite enjoyable.
+It is.

 Classical music has an endless variety of melodic patterns — musical forms, often with the piano — against a sonic backdrop of woodwinds, brass, and string instruments.
 Given the ingredients of melody, harmony, syncopation, along with pitch, tempo, and volume, it is still surprising how much unique, interesting variations can be composed.